KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 543 Diameter of Binary Tree and Leetcode 110 Balanced Binary Tree used DFS with recursion.
 Very peculiar technique.

+Leetcode 33 Search in Rotated Sorted array - From Blind 75.
+Took a long time to crack.

 Leetcode 424 Longest Repeating Character Replacement: Most important from the sliding window section;
 Count of the most occuring letter after moving the left pointer need not be recalculated.
 It is recalculated currently by iterating over the map.